 2021: A Year of Opportunities

 Despite challenges, businesses engaging in the golfing industry in the United States enjoy an excellent opportunity to expand and prosper this year.
-A resolution of the COVID-19 crisis may well fuel renewed public interest in this historic recreational pursuit.
-The fact most facilities and courses contended successfully with public health restrictions during the pandemic bodes well for a very successful 2021!
+A resolution of the COVID-19 crisis may well fuel renewed public interest in this historical, recreational pursuit.
+Most facilities and courses contended successfully with public health restrictions during the pandemic bodes well for a very successful 2021!